netgen/NetgenEnhancedSelectionBundle/README.md

 However, The eZ Publish 4 extension is still required to populate field type through the admin interface.

-If you install this bundle by composer the eZ Publish 4 extension is installed automatically but not activated in settings.
+When you install this bundle with Composer, the eZ Publish 4 extension is installed automatically but not activated in settings.

 License and installation instructions
 -------------------------------------